Category: Events

 Reydon Village Hall Golden Anniversary Appeal Fund Quiz Night!

-Saturday, 13th January, 7pm @ Reydon Village Hall
+Saturday, 1st June, 7pm @ Reydon Village Hall

+ÂĢ10 per person, including cheeseboard and lucky-entrant draw.
 Teams of up to six.
 Bring your own drink.
 Raffle!

-Book your tickets with Charlotte at Southwold Library, tel: 07715388916; e-mail: frogclock@hotmail.com.
+Book your tickets with Charlotte at Southwold Library – tel: 07715388916; e-mail: frogclock@hotmail.com.

 All funds towards the RVH Golden Anniversary Appeal Fund to repair, renovate and refit the Hall.